-POLICY KBR37: RETROFITTING HISTORIC BUILDINGS FOR ENERGY EFFICIENCY
+POLICY KBR36: RETROFITTING HISTORIC BUILDINGS FOR ENERGY EFFICIENCY

-- 10.13 As noted in the previous policy, sustainability was an important issue for stakeholders. - 10.14 The large numbers of flats, older properties, and properties in conservation areas means that the stock of buildings as a whole within the Area are significantly less energy efficient than newer building with more sustainability features.
-In Westminster, buildings with energy ratings of C, D, and E accounted for respectively 36.5%, 34.9%, and 13.6% of the total number of buildings .

-- 10.15 A WCC report entitled 'Retrofitting Historic Buildings for Sustainability' (2013) reported that buildings accounted for approximately 90% of carbon emissions in Westminster.
-In order to contribute to the UK's commitment of an 80% reduction in carbon emissions by 2050 and the London target of 60% by 2025, these low-efficient buildings have to be refurbished along with the construction of new 'zero carbon' buildings.
-Unless action is taken urgently and collectively to reduce greenhouse gas emissions, these reductions may increase and timescales shorten as the total global carbon budget to limit temperature change to 2 degrees centigrade is expended. - 10.16 In Westminster, the listed buildings and some buildings in the conservation area are sensitive to any refurbishment due to the stringent conservation requirements set out in the National Planning Policy Framework.
-KBR36 seeks to achieve reductions in air emissions in a sensitive manner. - 10.17 This policy conforms to London Plan Policy 5.2 (Minimising carbon dioxide emissions) and Westminster City Plan Policy S40 (Renewable energy).
+- 10.19 As noted in the previous policy, sustainability was an important issue for stakeholders. - 10.20 The large numbers of flats, older properties, and properties in conservation areas means that the stock of buildings, as a whole, within the Area are significantly less energy efficient than newer building with more sustainability features.
+In Westminster in 2020, buildings with energy ratings of C, D, and E accounted for 45.3%, 34.5%, and 8.3% respectively of the total number of buildings.42 - 10.21 A WCC report entitled 'Retrofitting Historic Buildings for Sustainability' (2013) reported that buildings accounted for approximately 90% of carbon emissions in Westminster.
+In order to contribute to the UK's commitment of a 100% reduction in carbon emissions by 2050 and the Westminster target of 100% by 2040, these low-efficient buildings have to be refurbished along with the construction of new 'zero carbon' buildings.
+Unless action is taken urgently and collectively to reduce greenhouse gas emissions, these reductions may increase and timescales shorten as the total global carbon budget to limit temperature change to 2 degrees centigrade is expended. - 10.22 In Westminster, the listed buildings and some buildings in the conservation area are sensitive to any refurbishment due to the stringent conservation requirements set out in the National Planning Policy Framework.
+Policy KBR36 seeks to achieve reductions in air emissions in a sensitive manner. - 10.23 This policy conforms to London Plan Policy SI2 (Minimising greenhouse gas emissions) and Westminster City Plan Policy 39 (Westminster's heritage).